Editing SDK docs

 Feature sections

-You can select specific usage snippets for other sections in the main README.md, as long as they effectively showcase the feature.
-Use the x-speakeay-usage-example extension and specify a list of section tags (referring to <-- Start Section [tag] --> placeholders).
+Specific usage snippets can be selected for other sections in the main README.md, as long as they effectively showcase the feature.
+The x-speakeay-usage-example extension can specify a list of section tags (referring to <-- Start Section [tag] --> placeholders).

-For example, to select an operation for both the Override Server URL Per-Operation and the Retries sections, you can use the following:
+For example, to select an operation for both the Override Server URL Per-Operation and the Retries sections:

 /webhooks/subscribe: